Minnesota Sales Tax Calculator 2026

 2026 rates used in this calculator

 For this model, Minnesota state sales tax and state use tax are each set to 6.88%.
-The reference date used here is 2026-01-01.
-On top of state rate, the calculator supports local profile examples from Minnesota's published local-rate guidance.
+The reference date used here is 2026-04-01, and the local profiles use Q2 2026 (effective 4/1/2026-6/30/2026).
+On top of state rate, the calculator supports local profile examples from Minnesota's published local-rate guide and state-level special-rate profiles for selected categories.

 Why profiles?
 Because many users need a fast estimate before they have a full rate breakdown for every district component.
 Profiles provide reliable default scenarios for planning.
 If you already know the exact local rate from official tools, the local override input lets you switch from profile mode to exact-rate mode immediately.